madprops/nap/README.md

 `value (string):` The value it has when parsed.
 For instance in "--foo=200" foo.value = "200".
 The value will always be a string.

 `ikind (string):` This is used internally to differentiate between different kinds of flag and value kinds.

+## Methods

+`add_arg:` Register an argument to be considered.

+`parse_args:` Do the processing.
+Optional version/info string and parameters list.

+`arg:` Get an argument object.

+`argtail:` Get the rest of the arguments.

 ## Parsing